 Stuart History

-Stuart and Samuel W. Levinson, was listed in an old city 1948 directory at 9 E. Third Street in Cincinnati (see the Other Products page).
-Stuart was producting a series of 12 children's night lights at 215 W. Fourth Street when the company was sold to Dexter L. Balterman in 1952-53*.
-Levinson stayed on to help a few more years.
+Stuart and Samuel W. Levinson, was listed in an old city 1948 directory at 9 E. Third Street in Cincinnati.* Stuart was producting a series of 12 children's night lights at 215 W. Fourth Street when the company was sold to Dexter L. Balterman in 1952-53.
+Levinson stayed on to help.
 Stuart's slogan was "Stuart Quality is First Quality".

 Dexter Balterman, left, and salesman, Murray

 Stuart also made quality science sets in a variety of sizes and prices.
 Dexter Balterman was a chemist before he acquired Stuart.
 I was told that he was proud of the quality, affordable Stuart science sets, which ranged from small blister packs to large boxed sets.
-Additional Stuart products during the western toy era included a Wonder Wheel Designer (spirograph), Bazooka, Spin-a-Plates (circus style), Jr. Gearshift, Changeabout Doll Houses and a Stuart's Prize Animal Farm (with a hard plastic horse and farm animals).
+Additional Stuart products during the western toy era included a Wonder Wheel Designer (spirograph), Bazooka, Spin-a-Plates (circus style), Jr. Gearshift, Changeabout Doll Houses and a Stuart's Prize Animal Farm (with a hard plastic horse, dog, sheep, cow and bull.
 (See the Other Products page.)

 Increased Western toy sales in 1958 prompted a move to larger quarters at 337 Fifth Street.
 Balterman hired Phillip D. Gossard as plant manager, to help him run Stuart.
 Levinson retired from Stuart at that time and stayed at the 215 Fourth Street address to start another company – The Anchor Buggy and Carriage Company.
 Levinson had acquired permission to use the name in 1935, to make exact miniature Anchor model carriages and horses.
 These models were made from approximately 1958 to 1963.
 Samuel Levinson passed away in 1964.
 (See the Anchor History page.)